How to Make Prince Harry and Prince William’s Favorite Mac and Cheese Recipe Royal Style

 Members of the royal family have some of the best and most experienced chefs cooking all their meals for them so fans have become curious about what foods they actually eat.

 Chef Darren McGrady, who prepared meals for everyone from Queen Elizabeth II to Princess Diana has shared that he used to cook mac and cheese for Diana’s sons, Princes William and Harry, when they were young.
-Read on to find out how you can make the Duke of Cambridge and the Duke of Sussex’s favorite childhood dish at home.
+Read on to find out how you can make the Prince of Wales and the Duke of Sussex’s favorite childhood dish at home.

 Do Prince William and Prince Harry cook?

-We all remember the story of how Prince Harry proposed to Meghan, Duchess of Sussex.
+We all remember the story of how Prince Harry proposed to Meghan Markle.
 In their joint interview, the two said that Harry popped the question as they were “trying” to roast chicken.
 Turns out the duke isn’t exactly a master chef, but Meghan knows her way around a kitchen.

 “Meg cooks for herself and Harry every single day,” one of the duchess’ friends previously said.